UsmanKhanDE/ContentFul_DE_TEST/README.md

 Sample calls are made in the Main function of the code to give an idea about the functionality of the code.

 3).
 Comments are properly given whereever seem necessary

-4).
-Data Model and Document containing the MVP of the product is sent through the email containing the link of GitHub repository.
-Please go through that as well to get the better understanding of thinking methodology behind this code and design